JulienBez/ArabicTagger/README.md

 # ArabicToTXM

-This project was created during the **[CERES](https://ceres.sorbonne-universite.fr/) Hackathon** event with the participation of [Rimane Karam](https://www.orient-mediterranee.com/member/7215/).
+This project was created during the **[CERES](https://ceres.sorbonne-universite.fr/) Hackathon** event with the participation of [Rimane Karam](https://www.orient-mediterranee.com/member/7215/) and [Marceau Hernandez](https://ceres.sorbonne-universite.fr/1c808d15-d54d-47cd-b831-7f5550f13483).
+The goal was to apply POS tags to an arabic corpus.

-The goal was to create a script that can convert an arabic corpus (.doc, .docx or .txt format) to a [TXM](https://txm.gitpages.huma-num.fr/textometrie/) compatible file  (**.xml** format).
 We use the work presented in [Camelira: An Arabic Multi-Dialect Morphological Disambiguator](https://aclanthology.org/2022.emnlp-demos.32/) (Ossama Obeid, Go Inoue, Nizar Habash, 2022) to apply multiple POS tags for each word of the corpus.

 ## Installation